 Although not one of the major players when it comes to luxury travel, EgyptAir does offer some serious comfort.
 Pair that with being one of only a handful of Star Alliance partners that don’t charge taxes on reward tickets and you have got great value.
-Because of that, I booked my first transatlantic journey of my 9 business class flights for $325 with EgyptAir.
-In the process, it gave me a chance for this EgyptAir business class review, one filled with lots of leg room and a little smoke.
+Because of that, I booked the first transatlantic journey of my 9 business class flights for $325 with EgyptAir.
+In the process, it gave me a chance for this EgyptAir business class review, one filled with lots of legroom and a little smoke.
 Read on.

 Route: Toronto to Cairo (intercontinental)

 Aircraft: Boeing 777 – 300 ER

 Seats: 10 C/D